Clutch Biting Point

 You can use the clutch biting point to prevent the vehicle from stalling when pulling away on a level surface.
 By engaging the clutch and keeping your feet still at the biting point, the vehicle is unlikely to stall when the handbrake is released.

-The clutch biting point is extremely useful when moving off on a hill or upward slope.
+The clutch biting point is extremely useful when performing hill starts.
 Engaging the clutch and balancing at the biting point, just before releasing the handbrake, should prevent the vehicle from rolling backwards.

 Emerging at busy junctions and roundabouts